 When used against the Stirling castle, the trebuchet destroyed the gatehouse and was as formidable in its use as its size.
 Given its size, it could toss stones of up to 300 pounds in weight which, when thrown against the Stirling Castle, effectively demolished the parts of the curtain wall where they hit.

-Medieval Mentions of Warwolf
+Medieval Chronicles and Mentions of the Warwolf

 Very few medieval mentions of the Warwolf trebuchet exist, even though it was a technological marvel of its time.
 The extant mentions of the trebuchet come directly from the documents from King Edward’s court.
 These document detail the payments made to workers for the construction of the trebuchet.